tonimelisma/mail/BACKLOG.md

 * **Requirement 1.2 (View Single Message):** As a user, I want to tap on an email in the list to view its full content, available offline if cached.
     * **Status: Implemented** (UI/Navigation with offline body access via OFFLINE.MD Phases 1-3,
       enhanced by Phase 4 policies for body caching.
-Foundational work for auto-refresh on view REQ-SYNC-005 **Largely Implemented**.)
+Foundational work for auto-refresh on view REQ-SYNC-005 **Fully Implemented**.)
 * **Requirement 1.3 (Folder Navigation):** As a user, I want to navigate between different mail folders.
     * **Status: Implemented** (Core functionality with offline support via OFFLINE.MD Phases 1-3)